Through the Renewal and Reform programme, the whole Church has been striving to grow vocations to ministry.

 We would encourage all dioceses to get involved.
 To find out more, read our best practice guide for new and existing schemes.

-We’re training a network of volunteer mentors to support BAME Christians, whose role it will be to walk alongside a potential candidate, as a thinking and knowledgeable friend, as they journey towards ordination.
+We’re training a network of volunteer mentors to support Christians of black, Asian, or minority ethnic heritage (BAME), whose role it will be to walk alongside a potential candidate, as a thinking and knowledgeable friend, as they journey towards ordination.

 Mentors are separate to the formal selection process.
 They are not able to interfere with the decisions of bishops, diocesan directors of ordinands, selection secretaries, bishops' advisory panel advisers, theological education institution staff, or anyone else formally part of the selection and formation process.
 What they can do though is provide reassurance and encouragement through practical guidance and emotional support.